billzyx/billzyx.github.io/_pages/about.md

 I'm broadly interested in deep learning and its applications, including but not limited to **speech and language evaluation**, **deep transfer learning**, and **multi-modal learning**.
 During my Ph.D., my research mainly centers around **Cognitive Assessment for Humans**.
-Specifically, I researched speech-based dementia detection, a super-human level task that assesses human cognition using speech and language.
+Specifically, I researched speech-based dementia detection, a super-human difficulty-level task that assesses human cognition using speech and language.
 I explored various techniques addressing the challenge of heterogeneity, complexity, and scarcity of dementia-related data:
 - Effective transfer learning of semantic and non-semantic information ([Frontiers 2021](https://doi.org/10.3389/fcomp.2021.624683); [INTERSPEECH 2021](https://doi.org/10.21437/interspeech.2021-332)),